-Geochemical conditions in the cVOC plume continue to be favorable for reductive dechlorination, and daughter products are observed in both plume lobes.
-Methane concentrations indicate the most biological activity is occurring at locations with elevated cVOC concentrations, such that biodegradation is a significant process for mass removal.
 Additional mass loss is expected as groundwater in the plume area discharges into surface waters of the Neponset River and associated wetlands.
 Groundwater flow conditions are similar to previous observations, including an apparent downward inflection of the water table near MW-714.
 An upward vertical gradient has been observed at MW-714 since measurements began at this location in September 2012.
-These hydraulic data, coupled with the increasing cVOC concentrations at this location, may reflect increased infiltration through surficial fill in the area.
+In the previous RMR, it was hypothesized that increasing cVOC concentrations at this location may reflect increased infiltration through surficial fill in the area.
+This theory is still valid, and the low concentrations of PCE observed during the September 2013 round may be the result of a lowered water table, which indicates reduced infiltration.
+Over the past year, PCE concentrations remain high when the water table is elevated, and are consequently reduced with low water table elevations.